 The Hotel Fontana directly opposite the Trevi Fountain has a breakfast room at the top floor with views of the fountain.
 Or opt to book one of their hotel rooms with Trevi Fountain View.
 Click here to find out availability and prices.

 This lovely square in Rome is one of the real free treats the city has to offer.
 Built on an ancient race track, the square outlines the shape of an oval.
 The Piazza Navona is a public place in Rome and can be visited, free of charge, 24 hours a day.
+That is why it must be on the top of your list with free things to do in Rome.

 The square is an example of the Baroque art stream in Rome of the 15th century.
 Main features of this period can be found in the central church, the Sant’Agnese in Agone by Borromini.
 Another great example of Baroque art is the Fountain of the Four Rivers (Fontana